-- Endobronchial ultrasound (EBUS) and navigational bronchoscopy utilizes state-of-the-art equipment to find small pulmonary nodules, masses or lymph nodes for biopsy.
-Our current navigation equipment, Archimedes, can access small nodules with or without an approaching airway.
+- Endobronchial ultrasound (EBUS) and navigational bronchoscopy utilize state-of the-art equipment to find small pulmonary nodules, masses, or lymph nodes for biopsy.
+Our latest navigation equipment can access small nodules with or without an approaching airway.
 With these minimally invasive biopsies, we can make an accurate diagnosis and develop a personalized treatment plan.
 In many instances, you can avoid a more invasive surgical biopsy.

-- Laser bronchoscopy, cryotherapy and argon plasma coagulation are procedures used to clear malignant and benign airway obstructions.
-A bronchoscope is inserted into your airway and then the thermal device destroys the obstruction.
-We perform over 200 thermal ablative bronchoscopic procedures each year.
+- Laser bronchoscopy, cryotherapy, electrocautery, microdebridement and argon plasma coagulation are procedures used to clear malignant and benign airway obstructions.
+Each of these techniques can be used to relieve airway obstruction under the guidance of a bronchoscope.
+The Interventional Pulmonology Team performs over 200 ablative bronchoscopic procedures each year.

-- Airway (endobronchial) stenting is a technique in which a stent is inserted in your central airway to keep it open and allow you to breathe easier.
-This procedure is performed under conscious sedation or general anesthesia, depending on your needs and condition.
+- Airway stenting is a technique in which a stent is inserted in your central airway to keep it open and allow you to breathe easier.
+These stents may be placed for benign or malignant airway obstructions.
 We are one of the highest volume centers in the country performing endobronchial stenting.